Werner-Schaus II Government: Inflation

 The government had great difficulties in slowing the rush in the increase in incomes, another source of inflation.
 It found it impossible to change the sliding-scale of pay and salaries, a veritable social taboo.
 However, this measure would have permitted a deceleration of the spiral of prices and salaries.
 Salary demands in one sector triggered demands in others.
-In 1969, the government had to cede to demands of the civil service for a “correcting” of the gap that had grown between pay in the public and private sectors.
-In effect, the State, in competition with the banking industry which took a large part of university and secondary school graduates, had more and more difficulties in recruiting qualified candidates.
+In 1969, the government had to cede to civil service demands for a “correction” of the gap that had grown between public and private sector pay.
+In effect, the state, competing with the banking industry which took a large part of university and secondary school graduates, was having greater and greater difficulties in recruiting qualified candidates.

 Employment

 The economy's growth brought about strong growth in employment.
 However, on the back of a declining birth rate, the national jobs market was not capable of satisfying demand.
 In order to remedy the lack of manpower, the government resorted to immigration.
 On 20 May 1970, Luxembourg and Portugal signed a treaty which regulated the recruitment of Portuguese workers.
-On 28 May 1970, another agreement with the Yugoslavian government.
+On 28 May 1970, another agreement with the Yugoslavian government was concluded.
 From 1969 to 1974, 24,560 Portuguese workers arrived in Luxembourg.